hirakendu/boosted_trees/code/boosted_trees_spark_v2/README.md

     one feature per line.
 The first line/feature name is always `label`.
     Feature names ending with the dollar character `$` are considered to be categorical.

+ 3. **Feature weights file:** an plain text file containing feature weights, one per line, corresponding to the features in the header file.
+    If there are two many features, one can specify features to exclude or include and generate a 0-1 weights file using the simple feature weights generator program in this package.
+    At each split step, the gains of best splits for features are scaled by their respective weights.

 By default, the expected data file is `/tmp/boosted_trees_work/data.txt` and header file is `/tmp/boosted_trees_work/header.txt`.